-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of DENTSPLY International Inc., a Delaware corporation ("DENTSPLY" or the "Company"), for use at the Company's 2000 Annual Meeting of Stockholders (together with any and all adjournments and postponements thereof, the "Annual Meeting") to be held on Wednesday, May 24, 2000, at 9:30 a.m., local time, at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
-This Proxy Statement, together with the foregoing Notice and the enclosed proxy card, are first being sent to stockholders on or about April 19, 2000.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of DENTSPLY International Inc., a Delaware corporation ("DENTSPLY" or the "Company"), for use at the Company's 2001 Annual Meeting of Stockholders (together with any and all adjournments and postponements thereof, the "Annual Meeting") to be held on Wednesday, May 23, 2001, at 9:30 a.m., local time, at the Company's Employee Meeting Room, 570 West College Avenue, York, Pennsylvania, for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders.
+This Proxy Statement, together with the foregoing Notice and the enclosed proxy card, are first being sent to stockholders on or about April 19, 2001.

-The Board of Directors has fixed the close of business on April 5, 2000 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
-On the record date, there were 51,941,659 shares of Common Stock of the Company, par value \$.01 per share ("Common Stock"), outstanding and entitled to vote.
+The Board of Directors has fixed the close of business on April 5, 2001 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+On the record date, there were 51,684,762 shares of Common Stock of the Company, par value \$.01 per share ("Common Stock"), outstanding and entitled to vote.
 Each share of Common Stock is entitled to one vote per share on each matter properly brought before the Annual Meeting.
 Shares can be voted at the Annual Meeting only if the stockholder is present in person or is represented by proxy.
-The presence, in person or by proxy, at the Annual Meeting of shares of Common Stock outstanding on the record date will constitute a quorum for purposes of the Annual Meeting.
+The presence, in person or by proxy, at the Annual Meeting of shares of Common Stock representing at least a majority of the total number of shares of Common Stock outstanding on the record date will constitute a quorum for purposes of the Annual Meeting.